rawrat/privEOS_Demo_App/README.md

 ## Environments

 You can switch between localhost and jungle2 (default).
-To connect to localhost, append url param: `?network=localhost` or set localStorage item:
+To connect to localhost, append url param: `?env=localhost` or set localStorage item:

 ```
-localStorage.setItem('environment', 'localhost')
+localStorage.setItem('env', 'localhost')
 ```

+To be able connecting to localhost, you need to have the following processes running:

+1. EOS node with privEOS smart contract
+1. IPFS node
+1. MongoDB (only if mongodb plugin is used by EOS)

 ## Prerequisites